-In this practice you will complete the model of the light pole using Cloning and Groups.
+In this practice you will complete the model of the light pole using Cloning and Groups. completion: 10 minutes

-- Continue with the file MyLightPole06.max created in the previous practice.
-If you did not complete it, open Cloning and Grouping.max from your Class Files folder. - 2.
-Click (Select by Name) or press <H> (shortcut key) to open the Select From Scene dialog box.
-In the dialog box, click - (Display Geometry) and select LP Fixture Housing, LP Globe, and LP Mounting Arm (hold down <Ctrl> to select multiple items).
-Click ok to close the dialog box.
+- 1. Continue with the file MyLightPole06.max created in the previous practice.
+If you did not complete it, open Cloning and Grouping.max from your Class Files folder. - (Select by Name) or press <H> (shortcut key) to 2.
+Click open the Select From Scene dialog box.
+In the dialog box, (Display Geometry) and select LP Fixture Housing, LP Globe, and LP Mounting Arm (hold down <Ctrl> to select multiple items).
+Click OK to close the dialog box.
 All three items are now selected in the scene. - 3.
-In the pull-down menu, select Group > Group to combine the three objects together into a single, selectable unit.
-In the Group dialog box, name the group LP Fixture, as shown in Figure 3-43 and click OK.
+In the pull-down menu, select Group>Group to combine the three objects together into a single, selectable unit.
+In the Group dialog box, name the group LP Fixture, as shown in Figure 3-45 and click

-- 4. Click (Select by Name) or press <H> to open the Select From Scene dialog box again.
-Click (Display Groups) and review the new LP Fixture group.
-The group name is identified with the symbol.
-Verify that the group is selected and close the dialog box. - 5.
-With the LP Fixture still selected, in the pull-down menu, select Group > Open.
+4. Click (Select by Name) or press <H> to open the Select From Scene dialog box again.
+Click [10] (Display Groups) and review the new LP Fixture group.
+The group name is identified with the [19] symbol.
+Verify that the group is selected to close the dialog box.

+3-37 © Do not duplicate.

+Estimated time for

+- With the LP Fixture group still selected, in the pull-down menu, select Group>Open.
 The group still remains intact indicated by the pink bounding box.
-Once opened you can now select, manipulate, and transform the three component objects separately. - With one or more of the group components selected, select Group > Close.
-The pink bounding box is replaced with the white bounding box.

-7. With the LP Fixture group closed and selected, create a second fixture by selecting Edit > Clone.
-In the Clone Options dialog box, as shown in Figure 3-44, select Instance for the object so that the original group and the copy share identical geometries.
+Once opened you can now select, manipulate, and transform the three component objects separately. - 6.
+With one or more of the group components selected, select Group>Close.
+The pink bounding box is replaced with the white bounding box indicating that it is treated as a single object and the individual components cannot be modified separately. - 7.
+With the LP Fixture group closed and selected, create a second fixture by selecting Edit>Clone.
+In the Clone Options dialog box, as shown in Figure 3-46, select Instance, if not already selected.
+This option enables the original group and the copy to share identical geometries.
 Leave the other options at their default values.
 Click

-- 8. The original and the copy now directly overlay each other.
-Click - (Select by Name) or press <H> and in the Select From Scene dialog box, verify that only LP Fixture001 is selected (highlighted).
+8. The original and the copy now directly overlay each other.

+Click (Select by Name) or press <H> and in the Select From Scene dialog box, verify that only LP Fixture001 is selected (highlighted).
 Close the dialog box.
-You will now rotate the second light fixture. - 9.
-In the Main toolbar, click (Select and Rotate). - 10.
-The position of the transform gizmo is dependent on the active place LP Fixture001 in the correct position.
-Click (Use Transform Coordinate Center), as shown in Figure 3-45, to use the coordinate system origin as the center of rotation.
-Note that the Rotation gizmo moves to the base which is the coordinate system origin.
+You will now rotate this (second) light fixture.

+9. In the Main toolbar, click (Select and Rotate).

+10. The position of the transform gizmo is dependent on the

-Use Transform.
-If you use (Use Pivot Point Center) or
+active Use Transform.
+If you use (Use Pivot Point